Nov 1, 2021

 As they go through rigorous testing and quality control, with Chat APIs you can rest assured that the chat and messaging functions will all work correctly without glitches in the code.

-What is XMPP?
-XMPP is an open-source chat protocol that enables the transfer of XML data (messages) between multiple clients and servers.
+A: XMPP is an open-source chat protocol that enables the transfer of XML data (messages) between multiple clients and servers.
 Unfortunately, XMPP can cause server overload and the data transfer costs can become prohibitive.
-XMPP was good for a long time, but since moving into the mobile age, the protocol doesnât have the latency to keep up and uses far more data compared to binary protocols.
+It was good for a long time, but since moving into the mobile age, the protocol doesnât have the latency to keep up and uses far more data compared to binary protocols.

 To find out more about Sceytâs Chat API and SDKs, get in touch today.